GhostWebDigital/soltrip-card/README.md

 ---

-## 🧠 Problem & Solution
+##  Problem & Solution
 ### Problem
-400M+ crypto users can trade but can’t spend their assets easily.
+400M+ crypto users can trade and hold assets, but **cannot easily spend them** in the real world.
-High fees, slow off-ramps, and centralized custody are still the norm.
+Existing cards are centralized, slow, and rely on heavy KYC and high fees.
+Slow off-ramps, and centralized custody are still the norm.

 ### Solution
-SolTrip Card connects crypto wallets to the real world:
-instant spending, decentralized, and compliant.
+- **Top-up in USDC/USDT** on Solana Mainnet
+- **Instant virtual card** generation (Mastercard-compatible)
+- **Soft KYC** onboarding in under 60 seconds
+- **Non-custodial** and globally accessible

 ---

-## 💰 Business Model
+##  Business Model
 - **Card issuing fee** on each activation
 - **Transaction margin** from FX & merchant fees
 - **Top-up fees** for deposits in stablecoins